Bernard Street, Edinburgh: Overview

+It is thought that Bernard Street takes its name from Bernard Lindsay of Lochhill, a courtier to James VI and I, who was granted the King's Wark in 1604.
+An early name for the area was "Bernard's Neuk".

 In 1780, the first public sewer in Scotland was built in Bernard Street, flowing into the Water of Leith.
 The iron seal of the sewer is still visible by the bridge at the end of Bernard Street.

 At the east end of the street is a statue of Robert Burns by David Watson Stevenson erected in 1898.
 Other buildings include the premises of Leith Merchants Club and the former home of the Leith Banking Company.
 Today, the buildings of Bernard Street have been converted to use as pubs, cafes and the offices of media, marketing and publishing companies.

 From the mid-18th century, a stagecoach service ran from Bernard Street to the city's Old Town.
 Bernard Street forms part of the main coastal route around north Edinburgh.
 From the 1970s until the 1990s a Bernard Street bypass was proposed, Taking traffic northward through the docks and closing the street to through traffic at its east end.
 This was then to preserve Bernard Street as a historic enclave.